-In connection with the Telecom Act, the Company became one of five licensed carriers permitted to own and operate transmission facilities in Australia, and it is expected that additional licenses will be issued.
+In connection with the Telecom Act, the Company became one of five licensed carriers permitted to own and operate transmission facilities in Australia.
 Under the new regulatory framework, the Company does not require a carriage license in order to supply carriage services to the public using network facilities owned by another carrier.
 Instead, the Company must comply with legislated "service provider" rules contained in the Telecom Act covering matters such as compliance with the Telecom Act, operator services, regulation of access, directory assistance, provision of information to allow maintenance of an integrated public number database, and itemized billing.